-I'm completely simplifying things here, but when it comes to people who are socially awkward and who have poor self-esteem, you can divide them into two rough categories.
+I'm completely over-simplifying things here, but when it comes to people who are socially awkward and who have poor self-esteem, you can divide them into two rough categories.
 The first are people who had more or less stable, supportive home lives growing up, but lack self-confidence because they were never that successful when it came to socializing.
 Again, I'm making things much more cut and dry than they are, but you could say their social problems are the main thing getting in the way of their self-esteem.
 If you're in this category you may be able to boost your self-worth a fair amount if you follow the suggestions in this article.

 The second type also aren't doing well in their social relationships, and that hampers their self-confidence, but their lack of self-esteem goes much deeper because they didn't have happy childhoods.
 They grew up in an emotionally unhealthy environment and possibly experienced abuse or trauma.
 Even if they suddenly solved all their social challenges tomorrow they'd still have deep-seated issues with their self-worth.
 People from this group can still get some benefit from the ideas below, but they'll need to do other things, like process and come to terms with the negative events in they went through as kids, and the way those incidents affected how they see the world and themselves.
 It's beyond the scope of this article to go into it, but there are a lot of resources that cover healing from trauma, abuse, and growing up in a dysfunctional home.
 Many people also find it helpful to see a counselor or attend a support group.